ahiorth/Pytato/README.md

 # Basic Python coding for subsurface applications
-(Work in progress) Material prepared for MOD321 at University of Stavanger.
 The documents have been prepared by the use of [doconce](https://github.com/doconce/doconce).
 All modules can be found in the [pub](https://github.com/ahiorth/Pytato/tree/master/doc/pub/) directory.
 The modules can be read as pdf, html or interactive Jupyter Notebooks.

 ## Index